EmergeTools/Pow/README.md

 Delightful SwiftUI effects for your app.

 > **Note**
-> Pow is free to test and evaluate.
-To deploy an app using it to the App Store, you need to [purchase a license](https://movingparts.io/pow).
+> Pow is free for commercial and non-commercial use.

 # Installation